LordWhiskas/Visualization-Capsule-Neural-Networks/README.md

 ## About the Project

-This project is developed as part of my Bachelor's degree at Technical University in Kosice, under the guidance of Dominic Vranay.
+This project is developed as part of my Bachelor's degree at Technical University in Kosice, under the guidance of M.Eng.
+Dominik Vranay, PhD. and my supervisor prof. Ing.
+Peter Sinčák, CSc.

 ## Project Status